The Power of Vision

 · Samuel Beckett, the Nobel Prize winning writer, eschewed attending the award ceremony at the apotheosis of his success.
 He didn’t achieve ‘mainstream’ success until his 50s with Waiting for Godot.
 He was a shy and reclusive man yet one who provided us with some of the most renowned works of the century.
 Vision is not always of bold statements and orating to the masses.
 Sometimes it is shy, reclusive and introverted.

 As we can see through these disparate examples, vision for the full fruition of one’s life is not a straightforward, linear path.
 It winds, contains many trials and much refinement.
-Yet the journey of cultivation must be taken with patience and diligence in order to bring forth one’s own excellence, in the Aristotelian sense.
+Yet the journey of cultivation must be taken with patience and diligence in order to bring forth one’s own excellence, in the Greek sense.

 If we can manage this, we do the world and ourselves the greatest favor by bringing our unique light into the world to shine as beacons, so others may do the same.
-To paraphrase one of my favorite songs (Scare the Dark Away by Passenger), in this way perhaps we might all light up the dark a bit more.
+To paraphrase one of my favorite songs (Scare the Dark Away by Passenger), in this way, perhaps, we might all light up the dark a bit more.

 We may then stand like mountains; all our own, forces of nature in our immutable, undeniable individuality.
-I’ll conclude with this poem by one of this past centuries most famous and purported misanthropes, displaying the quality of his vision:
+I’ll conclude with this poem by one of this past century's most famous and purported misanthropes, displaying the quality of his vision:

 “your life is your life